SigFig vs. Betterment — Overview

 Betterment has two tiers: Betterment Digital and Betterment Premium.

-The Digital plan does not have an investment minimum and costs 0.25% AUM.
+The Digital plan does not have an investment minimum, and requires $10 to begin investing.

 Betterment Premium has a minimum requirement of $100,000.
 The fee for this tier is 0.40% AUM and features unlimited sessions with a financial planner.